 In Denver in 2015, Dr. Berliner founded the Rehabilitation Service Volunteer Partnership (RSVP), a not-for-profit clinic that provides free compassionate health care for persons with catastrophic injury, and serves as its executive chairman.

-When not at Craig, Dr. Brubaker can be found spending time with her husband and two children.
-On most days, they can be found outdoors, hiking, exploring and playing at local parks.
+When not at Craig, Dr. Brubaker enjoys spending time with her husband and two children.
+On most days, they can be found hiking local trails and exploring the outdoors.

 Mark R. Johansen, MD Physician; Spinal Cord Injury Program Medical Director

 Mark R. Johansen, MD, has served as Medical Director of the Spinal Cord Injury (SCI) Program at Craig Hospital since 2011 and has been the Chair of the SCI Program Committee since 2005.
-He was elected President of the CNS Medical Group in 2013 and continues to serve in that role.
+He was elected President of the CNS Medical Group in 2013.

 Dr. Johansen graduated as an MD with honors from the University of Utah School of Medicine and also completed his residency training in Physical Medicine and Rehabilitation (PM&R) at the University of Utah, where he was appointed Chief Resident.
 He was awarded subspecialty board certification in Spinal Cord Injury (SCI) Medicine in 2003 and was honored with the American Board of PM&R Outstanding Performance Award.
 Dr. Johansen is an Assistant Clinical Professor at the University of Colorado School of Medicine and has been presented with the Jerome Gersten Clinical Teaching Award multiple times over his tenure.